vrandall66/front-end-submissions-public/1804/mod-1/number-guesser/cody-taft.md

-## Student:
+## Student: Cody Taft
-## Evaluator:
+## Evaluator: Pamela Lovett
 ## Notes/What To Work On:

+- Through Phase III
+- Great job with feedback for user
+- Some jarring of elements w/dynamic feedback that should be addressed
+- Run through a screenreader
+- Avoid ids as in CSS due to specificity
+- Look into a methodology like [SMACSS](https://smacss.com/book/categorizing) for organizing CSS
+- Look into organizing your CSS declarations [idiomatically](https://github.com/necolas/idiomatic-css)
+- Nice job talking through your JS

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic